TiFcode/TiFlinux/README.md

 Produces a system overview text file that highlights the **delta** from a stock Ubuntu installation.

+## Usage

+Copy the text content of "Delta from stock Ubuntu - paste into terminal.txt" Paste directly into the terminal.

 ## Output

+- The script is created and made executable by the provided setup snippet.
 - Writes a report to `~/system-overview.txt` (overwrites existing file).
 - The report contains sections for:
 	- Manually installed packages